 “When animals are abused, people are at risk.
+When people are abused, animals are at risk.”

-Animal Abuse:
+Animal Abuse

 LEVI examines every angle of violence prevention.
 One that is often overlooked is the connection between animal abuse and family violence.
-Often referred to as “the link,” this correlation between human violence and animal abuse is well researched and documented.
+Often referred to as “the link,” this correlation between human violence and animal abuse is well-researched and documented.
 In fact, the connection is so strong, that many communities have formed collaborations between human service agencies and animal welfare workers to ensure the safety of both animals and humans.

 LEVI relies on veterinarians and animal care workers in our community to serve as first responders regarding all family violence.
-This may seem like a tall order but we’re really only asking that animal welfare workers to Recognize the signs, Respond with confidence, and Refer those involved in potentially abusive situations to local resources.
-This area of our website will help make our request easier by highlighting relevant research, offering useful links around local resources, and sharing the latest trends in our quarterly newsletter on the connection between animal abuse and other forms of family violence.
+We kindly ask animal welfare workers to recognize the signs, respond with confidence, and refer those involved in potentially abusive situations to local resources.
+This area of our website will help the community understand the correlation between family violence and animal abuse by highlighting relevant research and sharing useful resources.

 Facts: